Multigraded Hilbert series of invariants, covariants, and symplectic quotients for some rank $1$ Lie groups: Invariants and covariants of

-where the $\gamma_m^{\Sp^1}(\bs{a};0)$ were computed in \cite[Theorems~6.2 and 6.3]{CowieHerbigSeatonHerden} \end{theorem} \begin{proof} The hypotheses ensure that the second sum in Equation~\eqref{eq:S1Max} is empty, so we consider the Laurent expansion in the first sum.
+\begin{proof} The hypotheses ensure that the second sum in Equation~\eqref{eq:S1Univar} is empty, so we consider the Laurent expansion in the first sum.
 The maximal pole order of a term is $n - 1$ and occurs when $\zeta^{a_j} = 1$ for each $j$; as $\gcd(a_1,\ldots,a_n) = 1$, this implies $\zeta = 1$.
 Such a term is of the form

 and because the Laurent expansion of $t^{b/\alpha_i}$ begins